 Diplomat America is a comprehensive coverage plan for people traveling to the United States from their home country.
 You can obtain an instant quote and/or purchase online on this web site.
 The insurance coverage can start as early as the next day or any future date you specify.
 As soon as you make a purchase, you will receive confirmation in your email.
-Physical cards along with the policy will be mailed to you on the next business day.
-You should receive them in about five to seven business days within the United States.

 What is covered and not covered?

 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It does not cover any expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

 Prescription drugs are covered like any other eligible medical expenses.

 Dental is covered only up to $100 for acute pain to sound and natural teeth.
 For any practical dental coverage, consider a low cost plan from CAREINGTON that provides excellent coverage.

 Diplomat America provides coverage only in the United States and not during the travel.
 In the event of loss of checked luggage, it covers $50 per article, up to a maximum of $250.

 How do I use the insurance?